sistm/cytometree/README.md

 files](https://cran.r-project.org/package=cytometree/cytometree.pdf), we
 also provide a
 [vignette](https://cran.r-project.org/package=cytometree/vignettes/autogating_cytometree.html)
-illustrating the functionnalities of `cytometree`.
+illustrating the functionalities of `cytometree`.

 The `cytometree` algorithm rely on the construction of a **binary tree**, the nodes of which represents **cellular (sub)populations**.
 At